 Tubes are fragile, so install them only after all the wiring is completed.
 The jumper lead from the RF section of C2 must be clipped to the grid cap of the 12A8 mixer tube.

-For all of the tubes except the 35Z5 rectifier, the filament connections may be reversed without causing any harm.
-But on An alignment tool should be used for adjusting trimmers.
-Being nonmetallic, it can't short Bplus to ground.
+An alignment tool should be used for adjusting trimmers.
+Being nonmetallic, it can't short B-plus to ground.
 It also keeps hand capacitance from changing any of the circuit constants.